DELTAJoSch/EDP/README.md

 ## But what about Exceptions?
 A good question!
 Instead of throwing exceptions, we use return statements to signal a failure!

-See an example in the example folder.
+See an example in App.java